googlearchive/tango-examples-c/README.md

 * [**Motion Tracking Example**](https://github.com/googlesamples/tango-examples-c/wiki/Motion-Tracking:-Enliven-the-Object-with-Tango-Pose) - This example shows how to use our motion tracking APIs in OpenGL ES 2.0.

-* [**Point Cloud Example**](https://github.com/ProjectTango/C-APIExample/wiki/Depth:-Point-Cloud-Viewer) - This example shows how to use the depth APIs, and use the pose data transform the point cloud into world coordinates.
+* [**Point Cloud Example**](https://github.com/ProjectTango/C-APIExample/wiki/Depth:-Point-Cloud-Viewer) - This example shows how to use the depth APIs, and use the pose data to transform the point cloud into world coordinates.

 * **Area Description Example** - This example shows how to use the Area Description File (ADF) APIs.